UVADS/reinforcement_learning/agendas/ds7540_agenda_03.md

-## DS 7540 Machine Learning IV - Reinforcement Learning: Agenda 04
+## DS 7540 Machine Learning IV - Reinforcement Learning: Agenda 03

 ### Admin Items

+No class this week

 ---

 ### Upcoming Deliverables

-Quiz and Lab will be due Jan 29
+Quiz and Lab will be due Jan 24

 ---